Infopercept/Regex-Intelligence-Exchange-by-Infopercept/CONTRIBUTING.md

-# Contributing to Regex Intelligence Exchange by Infopercept
+# Contributing to Regex Intelligence Exchange by Invinsense

-Thank you for your interest in contributing to the Regex Intelligence Exchange by Infopercept!
+Thank you for your interest in contributing to the Regex Intelligence Exchange by Invinsense!
 This document provides guidelines for contributing to this project.

 ## How to Contribute